 4th Step – Pass Professional Scrum Master – III (PSM – III)

 This is the most difficult part for trainer candidate.
 Scoring 95% in PSM – III is not easy and this is a subjective test.
 You have to be careful in regards to consistency in your answer.
 Questions are simple and simple answer needed but people do make mistake.
 The reviewer will look for consistency in the answer, not the just individual question.
 Reading recommended books will help for sure.
 This is again only if you are planning for Professional Scrum Master trainer.
 Check this guide if you want to become a Certified Scrum Trainer here.

-If you are planning for PSD trainer then you have to score 95% in PSD – I exam or 95% in PSPO – I and PSPO – II if planning to teach PSPO.
+If you are planning for Professional Scrum Developer PSD trainer then you have to score 95% in PSD – I exam or 95% in PSPO – I and PSPO – II if planning to teach PSPO.
 Cost of PSM – III exam is $500

 5th Step – Attend Peer Review